 Raising Salmon Stewards in the Classroom

-Across the Portland metro region, students of all grade levels become citizen scientists in their own classroom laboratories.
-Students and teachers foster the development of the fish from eggs to fry, perform water quality tests, and incorporate salmon into their science, math, social studies, and even art curriculum.
+Across the Portland metro region, students of all grade levels transform into scientists in their own classroom laboratories.
+Students and educators foster the development of the fish from eggs to fry, perform water quality tests, and incorporate salmon into their science, math, social studies, and even art curriculum.

 Interested in Bringing Fish Eggs to Fry to Your Classroom?

-If you are interested in starting the Fish Eggs to Fry program at your school, start by reading the information on ODFW’s website and contacting your region’s STEP Biologist.
-ODFW will be able to provide the most accurate information regarding equipment discounts and the project timeline.
+If you are interested in starting the Fish Eggs to Fry program at your school, begin by reading the information on ODFW’s website and contacting your region’s STEP Biologist.
+ODFW will be able to provide the most accurate information regarding equipment and the project timeline.
 The Association of Northwest Steelheaders does not currently provide schools with aquarium equipment, so the best way to get started is to contact ODFW and purchase your own equipment.

 Earn an Eco-Schools USA Award for your School!